Maize, Kansas: Transportation

-K-96 runs northwest-southeast through the middle of the city, but remains outside of the official city limits.
-Questions of jurisdictional responsibility relating to highway and infrastructure as well as law enforcement authority have long been an issue of misunderstanding amongst city leaders.
+K-96 runs northwest-southeast through the middle of the city but remains outside of the official city limits.
+Questions of jurisdictional responsibility relating to highways and infrastructure as well as law enforcement authority have long been an issue of misunderstanding amongst city leaders.
 City police have no police authority on K-96 unless operating under a deputy sheriff commission granted under the authority of the Sedgwick County Sheriff.
 Currently, sheriff’s deputies and members of the Kansas Highway Patrol are tasked with all law enforcement and investigative responsibility.

 The Hutchinson line of the Kansas and Oklahoma Railroad runs southeast–northwest through Maize.

 Maize Airport is a privately owned, public-use airport located two nautical miles (2.3 mi, 3.7 km) southeast of the central business district of Maize.

 Notable people

 Notable individuals who were born in and/or have lived in Maize include: